KAR-NG/Sales-of-Summer-Clothes-in-E-commerce-/summer.md

 ### 4.5 Examining the Rating

-There are 5 columns for different counts of rating and a “rating\_count” representing the total number of rates received.
+There are 5 columns for different counts of rating from rating 1 to rating 5.
+There is also a “rating\_count” representing the total number of rates received.
 In the aim of analysis of this project, I do not need these columns because I only need the “rating” column which indicates the overall rating.

 ``` r
 rate <- cloth2 %>% dplyr::select(rating, rating_count, rating_five_count, rating_four_count, rating_three_count,